 It is a sad time for Ash Trees in Pennsylvania.
 They’ve been battling Emerald Ash Borer for over a decade, and unfortunately, the insects are gaining the upper hand.
 Ash Trees are a staple in North America, known for their beauty, strength, and versatility.
 Now they are being decimated by tiny green insects moving at an alarming rate.

-According to Penn State’s Department of Entomology, Emerald Ash Borer have killed over 40 million trees in the united states.
+According to Penn State’s Department of Entomology, Emerald Ash Borer have killed hundreds of millions of Ash Trees in North America!
 In order to decide how to take care of any Ash Trees on your property, you need to understand how these insects kill trees and what signs to look for.

 What Are Emerald Ash Borers?